|Did You Know?

 Our program is fiercely interdisciplinary, and will be of interest to students of art and architectural history, cultural studies, public history, philosophy, and literature, as well as the history of science and technology.

 New Approaches to Curation

-This summer program at Hampshire College and in the Five Colleges is one of the only intensive summer opportunities in the U.S. open to graduate, undergraduate, and post-B.A. students—a program that introduces traditional museum approaches and intensive object study, while simultaneously investigating the “curatorial imaginary”—a cutting-edge and expanding field driven by developments in new media.
+This summer program at Hampshire College and the Five Colleges is one of the only intensive summer opportunities in the U.S. open to graduate, undergraduate, and post-B.A. students.
+It is a program that introduces traditional museum approaches and intensive object study, while simultaneously investigating the “curatorial imaginary," a cutting-edge and expanding field driven by developments in new media.

 The Institute for Curatorial Practice at Hampshire College offers students a unique opportunity to investigate new directions in curation and to create their own state-of-the-art exhibitions.